rdytech/superset-client/doc/migrating_dashboards_across_environments.md

 datasets/examples/cleaned_sales_data.yaml:database_uuid: a2dc77af-e654-49bb-b321-40f6b559a1ee
 ```

+If the above zip file was imported as is to the same superset environment, this would mean all UUID's exist in superset and these objects would be found an updated with the imported zip data.

+If the above zib file was imported to a different target superset environment, it would fail as there would be no matching database UUID entry in that target superset environment.

+# Migrate a dashboard across to a different Superset Environment

+Give the above knowledge, we can now think about how to migrate boards between superset environments.

 If we have an export from Staging Env, and an export from the Production Env, and we compared the database UUIDs and dataset UUIDs you would see that the UUIDs are unique to the Environment or Supserset instance and that the database connection string would also be unique to each env.

-# Migrate a dashboard across to a different Superset Environment

-Given we have a request to 'transfer' a dashboard across to a different environment, say Staging to Production.
+Given we have a request to 'transfer' a dashboard across to a different environment, say Staging to Production, how would we then proceed?

-With the condition that the database in Staging and Production are structuraly exactly the same schema.
+With the condition that the database in Staging and Production are structurally exactly the same schema.
 From above discussion on UUIDs, you can then see that if we want to import a Staging dashboard export into the Production environment we will need to perform the following steps:

 - 1. export the staging dashboard and unzip
-- 2. note the staging database UUIDs in the `databases/` directiory
+- 2. note the staging database UUIDs in the `databases/` directory
 - 3. get a copy of the production database yaml file ( from a production dashboard export )
 - 4. in the exported dashboard files, replace the staging database yaml with the production yaml
 - 5. in the dataset yaml files, replace all instances of the previous noted staging database uuid with the new production UUID